-If it is impossible to know the appropriate buffer size, it may be possible to use the receive message flag peek.
-When this flag is used, the message is not "consumed" from the underlying buffers, so another recvfrom/1,2,3,4,5 call is needed, possibly with an adjusted buffer size.
+It may be impossible to know what (buffer) size is appropriate "in advance", and in those cases it may be convenient to use the (recv) 'peek' flag.
+When this flag is provided, the message is not "consumed" from the underlying buffers, so another recvmsg call is needed, possibly with a then adjusted buffer size.